Tokyo Electron: Research and development

 TEL's Leading-edge Process Development Center is located in Nirasaki, Yamanashi.
 TEL also has the Kansai Technology Center in Amagasaki, Hyogo Prefecture and the Sendai Design and Development Center in Sendai, Miyagi Prefecture.
 TEL Technology Center, America, LLC in Albany, New York is the R&D center in the United States.
 TEL is one of the partners of IMEC, a microelectronics and nanoelectronics research center in Leuven, Belgium.

-In July 2014, TEL announced the establishment of joint assembly lab with Institute of Microelectronics in Singapore.
+In July 2014 TEL announced the establishment of joint assembly lab with the Institute of Microelectronics in Singapore.
 The lab is focused on the research and development of Wafer Level Packaging and assembly, to address the need of Internet of Things with devices of high performance and low power consumption.

+In 2023 it was selling its US headquarters in Southeast Austin, Texas, under CEO Toshiki Kawai.
+In 2024, it leased a new American headquarters in Austin.
+In 2025, Tokyo Electron Technology Solutions, the company's manufacturing subsidiary, is expected to build a $170 million chip equipment plant in Oshu, Japan.

 Sponsorships

 TEL supports association football in Japan by sponsoring the J. League as a whole and the football club Ventforet Kofu based in Kofu and Nirasaki as well as the rest of Yamanashi Prefecture.

 The company has acquired naming rights of two multipurpose halls: